 Note: If a student wants to withdraw from all courses, they must complete that process with the Office of the Registrar.
-Students may drop individual courses through WebAdvisor or with an advisor.
-Refunds are subject the Refund and Adjustment of Fees schedule.
+Students may drop individual courses through Self Service or with an advisor.
+Refunds are subject to the Refund and Adjustment of Fees schedule.